practicalli-johnny/clojure-webapps-deprecated-archive/overview/features.md

 ##  Dynamically Typed

-Clojure selects the most appropriate types for values when they are evaluated, so you dont need to specify types up front.
+Clojure selects the most appropriate types for values when they are evaluated, so you don't need to specify types up front.
 This keeps your code very concise.

 You can specify a type if required and this is not uncommon when calling Java Libraries from Clojure, eg. you can use Integer to specify you want a number as an integer rather than a string.

 ## Functional Programming

-  Functions return a value (even if that value is nil) and you can therefore use a function as an agument to another function.
+  Functions return a value (even if that value is nil) and you can therefore use a function as an argument to another function.
 This is termed as _first order_ functions.

 ## Lisp

-  Everything is a list, yes everything, even those things that dont look like a list are a list underneath.
+  Everything is a list, yes everything, even those things that don't look like a list are a list underneath.

   Lists are executable.
-The open Parentesis `(` denote that the next thing is the name of a function to be called.
+The open Parenthesis `(` denote that the next thing is the name of a function to be called.
 The behaviour of `(` can be over-ridden using `quote` or its short form `'` and the list is treated only as data.

 ## Runtime Polymorphism